trevorkbond/MessagingServer/LearningLog.md

 TODO from today:

-- [ ] Implement the XMLParser class with what I learn from the Java XML streaming tutorial.
+- [x] Implement the XMLParser class with what I learn from the Java XML streaming tutorial.
-- [ ] Get the server and client speaking XMPP at a basic level by having the client initiate an XMPP stream and having the server respond appropriately.
+- [x] Get the server and client speaking XMPP at a basic level by having the client initiate an XMPP stream and having the server respond appropriately.

+### June 11, 2024

+I used the Java XML streaming tutorial found yesterday to learn how I can parse XML.
+The main issue I encountered (that is not yet fully resolved) is that I need to be processing XMPP stanzas as they come in, not just after the entire XML "document" is sent.
+I am currently remedying this with an extension of the InputStream class that, as of now, stops reading from the socket when it sees a closing "</stream>" tag, the signal of the end of an XMPP stream.

+What I learned:

+- Starting simple is extremely helpful, especially when working with new APIs.
+I ended up simplifying my target achievement for today significantly.
+- Java's terminology for IO that uses characters and Strings is Reader/Writer.
+InputStream/OutputStream is used for IO dealing directly with bytes.

+TODO from today:

+- [ ] Figure out the relationship between XMLParser and DocumentSplittingInputStream.
+Most importantly, figure out how to get XMLParser to parse data received from the stream when the stream signals it to do so upon receipt of an XMPP stanza.